itsrafsanjani/nxplay/README.md

 ## Contributing

-Thank you for considering contributing to the LLC Ecommerce!
+Thank you for considering contributing to the NXPlay!

 ## Contribution Guideline